robbailiff/todolistapp-django/README.md

 ## What did I learn?

 This was the first project that I have used Django properly and I feel like I now understand the basics of how it works.
 There are a lot of code snippets in different files that need adding and updating as you build out the app, which are difficult to keep track of at times.
-I think more practice with the framework with help cement in this knowledge.
+I think more practice with the framework will help cement in this knowledge.
 This was also the first time I have deployed anything to Heroku and it was quite a steep learning curve to make sure all the settings were correct in order for the Django app to function correctly.

 ## Resources